fzyzcjy/flutter_rust_bridge/README.md

 ### Get example code

-Of course, please [install Flutter](https://flutter.dev/docs/get-started/install), [install Rust](https://www.rust-lang.org/learn/get-started), and have some familiarity with them.
+Please [install Flutter](https://flutter.dev/docs/get-started/install), [install Rust](https://www.rust-lang.org/learn/get-started), and have some familiarity with them.
 Then run `git clone https://github.com/fzyzcjy/flutter_rust_bridge && cd frb_example/complex` to get my example.

 Or you can use your own code (if you find this Quickstart section too brief, have a look at the later Usage section).

 ### Run code generator

-[WIP should explain this after I publish the codegen package]

-[WIP later parts]
+Install it: `cargo install flutter_rust_bridge_codegen`.

+Run it: `flutter_rust_bridge_codegen frb_example/complex/rust/flutter_rust_bridge.yaml` (the argument is the path to the configuration file).

+In quickstart, since I have generated the source code, you should not see anything changed.

+### Run Flutter app

+[WIP]

 ### Want to see more types that this library can generate?

 Have a look at the function arguments and return types in this file: [api.rs](https://github.com/fzyzcjy/flutter_rust_bridge/blob/master/frb_example/simple/rust/src/api.rs).
 With this library, we have a generated API that resides at [generated_api.dart](https://github.com/fzyzcjy/flutter_rust_bridge/blob/master/frb_example/simple/dart/lib/generated_api.dart) (of course, that is auto generated, and you can use it in other Dart code).

-### Optional: How is this Flutter example created?

-[WIP]

-## Usage
+## Usage in details

 ### Configuration